wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

    1. <strong>Select software with cost effective licensing</strong> - Open source software will eliminate software licensing costs, which can contribute significant costs to workloads.
 Where licensed software is required, avoid licenses bound to arbitrary attributes such as CPUs, look for licenses that are bound to output or outcomes.
 The cost of these licenses scales more closely to the benefit they provide.

    1. <strong>Select components of this workload to optimize cost in line with organization priorities</strong> - Factor in cost when selecting all components.
-This includes using application level and managed services, such as Amazon RDS, Amazon DynamoDB, Amazon SNS, and Amazon SES to reduce overall organization cost.
+This includes using application 1. <a target="_blank" href="?">and managed services, such as Amazon RDS, Amazon DynamoDB, Amazon SNS, and Amazon SES to reduce overall organization cost.
 Use serverless and containers for compute, such as AWS Lambda, Amazon S3 for static websites, and Amazon ECS.

    1. <strong>Minimize license costs</strong> by using open source software, or software that does not have license fees: for example, Amazon Linux for compute workloads or migrate databases to Amazon Aurora.